mmaldacker/Vortex2D/Docs/world.rst

 Note that this only has to be done once.

-For velocities however, the simulation needs to set the velocities at a specific time during the simulation, so instead of ourselves calling :cpp:func:`Vortex2D::Renderer::RenderCommand::Submit` we pass the :cpp:func:`Vortex2D::Renderer::RenderCommand` to the :cpp:func:`World::Fluid::World` class:
+For velocities however, the simulation needs to set the velocities at a specific time during the simulation, so instead of ourselves calling :cpp:func:`Vortex::Renderer::RenderCommand::Submit` we pass the :cpp:func:`Vortex::Renderer::RenderCommand` to the :cpp:func:`World::Fluid::World` class:

 .. code-block:: cpp

     Renderer::RenderCommand RecordVelocity(Renderer::RenderTarget::DrawableList drawables);
     void SubmitVelocity(Renderer::RenderCommand& renderCommand);

-Stepping through the simulation is done with the :cpp:func:`Vortex2D::Fluid::World::Step` function, which takes as parameter the number of iterations used in the linear solver.
+Stepping through the simulation is done with the :cpp:func:`Vortex::Fluid::World::Step` function, which takes as parameter the number of iterations used in the linear solver.
 This can either be a fixed number of steps, or until the error reaches a certain threshhold.

 .. code-block:: cpp